chrisant996/clink/docs/clink.md

 ### Color Themes

+Clink has many [color settings](#color_arg) which can be set with <code>clink set color.<span class="arg">setting_name</span> <span class="arg"><a href="#friendly-color-names">color_value</a></span></code>.

+Predefined color setting values can be grouped into a .clinktheme file to make it easy to save, apply, and share different color themes for Clink.

 **TODO: document .clinktheme files.**
-- Describe `themes\` subdirectories, which work similarly to `completions\` subdirectories.
+- [ ] Describe `themes\` subdirectories, which work similarly to `completions\` subdirectories.
-- Emphasize the difference between terminal color themes versus Clink color themes.
+- [x] Emphasize the difference between terminal color themes versus Clink color themes.
-- List the .clinktheme files included with Clink itself.
+- [ ] List the .clinktheme files included with Clink itself.
-- Create a repo with color themes, and encourage people to add pull requests to share their own color themes in it.
-- Describe how to save a color theme, and how to manually edit a color theme.
+- [ ] Describe how to save a color theme, and how to manually edit a color theme.
-- Describe the `clink config theme` commands.
+- [ ] Describe the `clink config theme` commands.

 See [Coloring the Input Text](#coloring-the-input-text) for information on specific color settings.

+> **Note:** The .clinktheme files are Clink color themes for Clink-specific color settings.
+They are not terminal color themes and don't affect other programs or the terminal in general.
+Consult your terminal program's documentation for how to set terminal color themes for it.

 ## Custom Prompts

 **TODO: document .clinkprompt files.**
-- Describe `themes\` subdirectories, which work similarly to `completions\` subdirectories.
+- [ ] Describe `themes\` subdirectories, which work similarly to `completions\` subdirectories.
-- List the .clinkprompt files included with Clink itself.
+- [ ] List the .clinkprompt files included with Clink itself.
-- Create a repo with custom prompts, and encourage people to add pull requests to share their own custom prompts in it.
+- [ ] Create a repo with custom prompts, and encourage people to add pull requests to share their own custom prompts in it.
-- Describe the `clink config prompt` commands.
+- [ ] Describe the `clink config prompt` commands.

 See [Customizing the Prompt](#customisingtheprompt) for information on writing your own custom prompts and optionally packaging them as "*.clinkprompt" files.